pksheldon4/tce-on-vsphere-homelab/lightning-lab-steps.md

 1. Download the photon-3-kube-v1.21.2+vmware.1-tkg.2-12816990095845873721.ova file.
 1. Generate an SSH Key pair

 ### Create Management Cluster

 1. Run `tanzu management-cluster create -ui`.
 This will open your default browser.
 Select vSphere.
 1. Follow the Prompts filling in each of the sections.
 (There are several sections you can leave blank.)
+[Details can be found in the official docs](https://tanzucommunityedition.io/docs/latest/vsphere-install-mgmt/)
 1. When this is completed, it should have updated your ~/.kube/config file to include the management cluster.
 1. Switch to the management cluster and you can run commands like `kubectl get nodes -o wide` to see your management nodes. `kubectl get apps -A` will show you the kapp apps that are running.

 ### Create Workload Cluster

-1. Copy the management cluster yaml into the homelab directory `p /Users/psheldon/.config/tanzu/tkg/clusterconfigs/1hlwoz0yw4.yaml management.yaml`
+1. Copy the management cluster yaml into the homelab directory `cp /Users/psheldon/.config/tanzu/tkg/clusterconfigs/xxxxxxxx.yaml management.yaml`
 1. Open the `management.yaml` and `workload-cluster.yaml` files side-by-side and copy the following 3 fields from `management.yaml` into `workload-cluster.yaml`.

 ```yml